 Travel Tips & Museum Information

 The MFA is located on Huntington Avenue.
 Opening at 10 a.m. each day, the museum closes at 5 p.m.
 Saturday through Tuesday and remains open until 10 p.m.
 Wednesday through Friday.
 The MFA is closed on Patriot’s Day, which is the third Monday in April, July 4, Thanksgiving, Christmas and New Year’s Day.
 Crowds are most prevalent on holidays and school vacation weeks.
 Children under six are admitted free of charge.
 Those aged 7 to 17 receive complimentary admission during non-school hours.
 You are asked to stay at least 1 foot from the artwork and to only eat and drink in designated areas.

 To reach the museum, hop aboard Old Town Trolley for a sightseeing adventure around Boston.
-Get off at Stop #10 to visit the museum and see everything else Beantown has to offer as you travel to 18 other stops.
+Get off at Christian Science Plaza stop to visit the museum and see everything else Beantown has to offer as you travel to many stops.
 Situated along multiple bus routes, the MFA is also easily accessible by the T, Boston’s subway system.
 You can use the Museum of Fine Art stop on the Green Line or the Ruggles stop on the Orange line.
 Self and valet parking options are limited near the museum.

 The Fens, also called Back Bay Fens, is a parkland and urban wild established in 1879.
 It was designed by Frederick Law Olmsted as part of the city’s Emerald Necklace of green spaces.
 The park is home to a variety of memorials and monuments as well as landscaped gardens and public artworks.
 The Victory Garden is one of only two remaining in the country that date back to World War II.